-- 3.1.1 Once Greenfield land has been rezoned as a SmartCode District, this Code shall be the exclusive and mandatory zoning regulation for land within that SmartCode District.
-Whenever utilized, the provisions of this Code shall be applied in their entirety, subject to the requirements of Section 1.3.2 - 3.1.2 Incentives for the use of this Code are listed in Section 1.6.
-Development in the "SmartCode Districts" shall be eligible for Section 1.6 incentives. - 3.1.3 New Community Plans submitted in accordance with the provisions of this Code shall be approved administratively by the CRC. - 3.1.4 New Community Plans should respond to the existing conditions of the site, adjacent developments, connecting Thoroughfares, and natural features. - 3.1.5 New Community Plans shall be structured as at least one partial or entire Standard or Long Pedestrian Sheds as specified in Section 3.3. - 3.1.6 New Community Plans shall allocate the Transect Zones as specified in Table 14. - 3.1.7 New Community Plans shall classify land within the project but outside the Standard or Long Pedestrian Sheds as either Natural Zones (T1), Rural Zones (T2), Sub-Urban Zones (T3) or as Civic Space (CS). - 3.1.8 New Community Plans shall lay out the Thoroughfare network according to the provisions of Section 3.4 and Table 3. - 3.1.9 New Community Plans shall allocate the Civic Functions according to Section 3.5. - 3.1.10 New Community Plans shall be detailed with the Special Requirements described in Section 3.6.
+- 3.1.6 New Community Plans should respond to the existing conditions of the site, adjacent developments, connecting Thoroughfares, and natural features. - 3.1.7 New Community Plans shall be structured as at least one partial or entire Standard or Long Pedestrian Sheds as specified in Section 3.3. - 3.1.8 New Community Plans shall allocate the Transect Zones as specified in Table 14. - 3.1.9 New Community Plans shall classify land within the project but outside the Standard or Long Pedestrian Sheds as either Natural Zones (T1), Rural Zones (T2), Sub-Urban Zones (T3) or as Civic Space (CS). - 3.1.10 New Community Plans shall lay out the Thoroughfare network according to the provisions of Section 3.4 and Table 3. - 3.1.11 New Community Plans shall allocate the Civic Functions according to Section 3.5. - 3.1.12 New Community Plans shall be detailed with the Special Requirements described in Section 3.6.